 Student unions have been icons of democratic struggles in Myanmar, but not every student is interested in keeping this legacy alive.

-Htet Naing Oo joined his student union to make Yangon Technical University (YTU) more like the campus experience he saw while visiting the US.
+Htet Naing Phyo joined his student union to make Yangon Technical University (YTU) more like the campus experience he saw while visiting the US.
 The social clubs and sports teams at Indiana University are concepts he believes he can continue to build next month when school is in session.
 But for YTU, where the 1988 democratic uprising began, this has meant moving away from the school’s tradition of political activism.

-“We are very proud of our revolutionary history, the past is important but also concerning if you are trying to build a strong university culture where students have opportunities”, says Htet Naing Oo, Vice President of the Yangon Technical University’s Student Union.
+“We are very proud of our revolutionary history, the past is important but also concerning if you are trying to build a strong university culture where students have opportunities”, says Htet Naing Phyo, Vice President of the Yangon Technical University’s Student Union.

 University student unions, also known as ‘student thamaga’ which translates to ‘student unity’ in Pali, are icons of democracy and self-determination in Myanmar.
 Thousands have been arrested for participating in student-led demonstrations throughout the 50-year military dictatorship.